 Ethiopia in 33 Syllables

-Part historical fiction, part magic scroll, the Abyssinian Syllabary breathes a new life into the characters of the great Ethiopian palimpsest.
+፨ Part historical fiction and part magic scroll, The Abyssinian Syllabary compounds tentative fact and patent fiction to breathe a new life into the characters of the Ethiopian palimpsest.

 ፨ And with a prologue by the distinguished scholar Manuel de Guèz.